Statistical Survey

 Survey Part A: Organisational Data of ACFID Members

 Part A will gather current organisational information such as general information, number of employees and volunteers, governing structures and banking-related questions.
 We ask that you report with current information at the time of completion.
 Please see specific guidance for some of the questions below.
-You will also be able to access the specific guidance when you complete the survey by clicking on the hyperlink next to a question.
+You will also be able to access the specific guidance when you complete the survey by clicking on the hyperlink next to a question or the information icon.

 A.1 – Q1: Is your organisation approved by DFAT for the Overseas Aid Gift Deduction Scheme (OAGDS)?